practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

-If you read through the source of the [Newman::Mailer][newman-mailer] and [Newman::TestMailer][newman-testmailer] objects, you will find that several compromises have been for the sake of convenience:
+If you read through the source of the [Newman::Mailer][newman-mailer] and [Newman::TestMailer][newman-testmailer] objects, you will find that several compromises have been made for the sake of convenience:

-1. Arguments for the `new_message` and `deliver_message` methods on both adapters are directly delegated to a `Mail::Message` object, and the return value of `messages` on both adapters is a collection of `Mail::Message` objects.
-This implicitly ties the interface of those methods to the mail gem, and is what GOOS calls a *hidden dependency*.
+1. Arguments for the `new_message` and `deliver_message` methods on both adapters are directly delegated to the `Mail::Message` constructor, and the return value of `messages` on both adapters is a collection of `Mail::Message` objects.
+This design implicitly ties the interface of those methods to the mail gem; it's what GOOS calls a *hidden dependency*.

-1. The `Newman::TestMailer` object is a singleton object, but it implements a fake constructor in order to maintain interface compatibility with `Newman::Mailer`.
+2. The `Newman::TestMailer` object is a singleton object, but it implements a fake constructor in order to maintain interface compatibility with `Newman::Mailer`.
 This is an example of how constraints from dependencies can spill over into client code.

-1. Configuration data is completely ignored by `Newman::TestMailer`.
+3. Configuration data is completely ignored by `Newman::TestMailer`.
 Because all of its operations are done in memory, it has no need for SMTP and IMAP settings, but it needs to accept the settings object anyway for the sake of maintaining interface compatibility.